 Cloudflare needs a couple of special setup tweaks to work with WordPress

 Almost all bloggers who use WordPress know that a fast and secure website is critical.
 The first step is to use a reliable and fast web hosting provider or to use managed WordPress hosting.

-I know that many authors are now using WordPress to aid in book promotion.
-But the file sizes of large book covers and images can be resource hungry along with some social media and auto-posting plugins, speed should be a priority.
+I know that many authors are now using WordPress to help in book promotion.
+But the file sizes of large book covers and images can be resource hungry along with some social media and auto-posting plugins, so speed should be a priority.

 The best three ways to reduce loading times for a WordPress site are:

 There are thousands of articles, reviews and opinions online regarding the choices of these four key speed elements.
 So I won’t go into any depth here in this article.
 I will focus mainly on getting WordPress to run smoothly and fast with your Cloudflare account.

 However, before I go on to setting up Cloudflare for WordPress, I should preface my advice by indicating what speed tools I am currently using on my site.

 - For caching, I use W3 Total Cache for browser and page caching.

 - For lazy loading, I am using A3 Lazy Load.